 The fee structure is as follows:

 Motorcycles | 5 EUR

 How to Get to Logar Valley

 Public transit to the valley is neither straightforward nor regular, so you’ll need a rental car to access this remote corner of Slovenia.

 Logar Valley via Austria and the Pavlič Pass

 Only drive this way on days with excellent visibility.
-It’s the most scenic approach to Logar Valley because you’ll have constant views of the Kamnik-Savinja mountains.
+It’s the most scenic approach to Logar Valley because it affords continuous panoramic views of the Kamnik-Savinja mountains.

 Logar Valley via Kamnik